Rules and Regulations

 3.5 Certification of Application Documents

-3.4.1 A copy of a license issued by the Delaware Division of Revenue to conduct business in the State of Delaware;
+3.4.1 A copy of a license to conduct business in the State of Delaware as issued by the Delaware Division of Revenue;

-3.4.2 A personal financial statement of and for the applicant, or any persons identified in subparagraph 22.214.171.124, OR, at the Director’s discretion, copies of the applicant’s audited financial statements for the previous three (3) years;
+3.4.2 A personal financial statement of and for the applicant, or any persons identified in subsection 184.108.40.206, or, at the Director's discretion, copies of the applicant's audited financial statements for the previous three (3) years;

-3.4.3 Copies of the State and Federal tax returns for the most recently completed tax year for the applicant, or any persons identified in subparagraph 126.96.36.199;
+3.4.3 Copies of the State and Federal income tax returns for the most recently completed income tax year for the applicant or any persons identified in subsection 220.127.116.11;

-3.4.8 Statement of compliance and Lottery-approved inspection report for Section (30) Delaware Lottery Accessibility Process, Lottery Rules and Regulations, certifying non-discrimination on the basis of disability in Delaware Lottery programs;
+3.4.8 A statement of compliance and an inspection report as required under 10 DE Admin.
+Code 202, Section 29.0 regarding non-discrimination on the basis of disability in Delaware lottery programs; and

-3.4.9 Any and all other information as the Director may require to determine the competence, honesty and integrity of the applicant as required by Title 29 of the Delaware Code.
+3.4.9 Any and all other information as the Director may require to determine the competence, honesty and integrity of the applicant as required by Title 29, Ch.
+48 of the Delaware Code.

-The application, as well as other documents submitted to the agency by or on behalf of the applicant for purposes of determining the qualifications of the applicant or agent, shall be sworn to or affirmed before a notary public.
-If any form or document is signed by an attorney for the applicant, the signature shall certify that the attorney has read the forms or documents and that, to the best of his or her knowledge, information and belief, based on diligent inquiry, the contents of the form or documents so supplied are true.
+The application, as well as other documents submitted to the agency by or on behalf of the applicant for purposes of determining the qualifications of the applicant, shall be sworn to or affirmed before a notary public.

 3.6 Agency Requests for Supplemental Information

 Upon request of the agency, the applicant shall supplement the information provided in the application form as deemed necessary by the agency.
-The applicant shall furnish all information, including financial data and documents, certifications, consents, waivers, individual history forms, tax returns, cancelled checks or other materials required or requested by the agency for purposes of determining the qualifications of the applicant or agent.
+The applicant shall furnish all information, including financial data and documents, certifications, consents, waivers, individual history forms, tax returns, cancelled checks, or other materials required or requested by the agency for purposes of determining the qualifications of the applicant.

 3.7 Incomplete or Inaccurate Information

-To the extent, if any, that the information supplied in the application or otherwise supplied by the applicant or on the applicant's behalf, becomes inaccurate or incomplete, the applicant shall so notify the agency in writing as soon as it is aware that the information is inaccurate or incomplete, and shall at that time supply the information necessary to correct the inaccuracy or incompleteness of the information.
+To the extent, if any, that the information supplied in the application or otherwise supplied by the applicant or on the applicant's behalf becomes inaccurate or incomplete, the applicant shall so notify the agency in writing as soon as it is aware that the information is inaccurate or incomplete.
+The applicant shall at that time supply the information necessary to correct the inaccuracy or incompleteness of the information.

 3.8 Application Evaluation Criteria

-The Director shall weigh the following factors in evaluation of the application:
+The Director shall weigh the following factors in evaluating the application:

 3.8.2 The extent to which, if any, the applicant would be subject to the control or influence of its activities by any person having a financial interest pertaining to the applicant, including a mortgage or other lien against property of the applicant or, who in the opinion of the agency, might otherwise influence its activities.
 In such case the Director shall consider the character, honesty and integrity of whoever has the ability to control or influence the activities of the applicant.